Joelmatho/USTYLES/CODE_OF_CONDUCT.md

 ## Reporting

-If you witness or experience any behavior that violates our Code of Conduct, please report it immediately by contacting [insert contact person or email address].
+If you witness or experience any behavior that violates our Code of Conduct, please report it immediately by contacting .
 All reports will be kept confidential and will be addressed promptly and appropriately.

 ## Conclusion